-The Capital Markets Rules issued by the Malta Financial Services Authority require the directors to prepare a Remuneration report, including the contents listed in Appendix 12.1 to Chapter 12 of the Capital Markets Rules.
+Pursuant to Rule 12.26K of the Capital Markets Rules issued by the Malta Financial Services Authority, the directors are required to draw up a Remuneration Report, whose contents are to be in line with the requirements listed in Appendix 12.1 to Chapter 12 of the Capital Markets Rules.

-We are required to consider whether the information that should be provided within the Remuneration report, as required in terms of Appendix 12.1 to Chapter 12 of the Capital Markets Rules, has been included.
-In our opinion, the Remuneration report has been properly prepared in accordance with the requirements of the Capital Markets Rules issued by the Malta Financial Services Authority.
+Our responsibility is laid down by Rule 12.26N of the Capital Markets Rules, which requires us to check that the information that needs to be provided in the Remuneration Report, as required in terms of Chapter 12 of the Capital Markets Rules, including Appendix 12.1, has been included.

+In our opinion, the Remuneration Report includes the information that needs to be provided in the Remuneration Report in terms of the Capital Markets Rules.

-Other matters on which we are required to report by exception
+Matters on which we are required to report by exception under the Companies Act

-We also have responsibilities under the Maltese Companies Act (Cap.
-386) to report to you if, in our opinion:
+Under the Companies Act (Cap.
+386), we have responsibilities to report to you if in our opinion:

-- adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us. - the financial statements are not in agreement with the accounting records and returns. - we have not received all the information and explanations which, to the best of our knowledge and belief, we require for our audit.
+- Proper accounting records have not been kept; - Proper returns adequate for our audit have not been received from branches not visited by us; - The financial statements are not in agreement with the accounting records and returns; or - We have been unable to obtain all the information and explanations which, to the best of our knowledge and belief, are necessary for the purpose of our audit.